conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 An external service account is managed by an external OIDC identity provider.
 This means we only have to make the Gateway aware of this external service account by giving it its OIDC principal (this is the `externalNames`).
 The credentials that will be used by this application are already defined in the OIDC identity provider.

-In order to create this external service account reference on the Gateway, you can run this command:
+In order to create this external service account reference on the Gateway, you can run the following command to:

+* Create a Gateway service account
+* Names azure-app-billing-dev
+* Which is recognized by it's OIDC principal (`"externalNames" : [ "TO_FILL" ]`)

 ```bash title="Create the service account"
 curl \